 The best way to inquire about the departure time of such buses is to call the offices.
 The people who work in the offices often speak some English, yet you might be better off if you employ a Persian speaker to make that inquiry on your behalf.

 You can also check their websites.
 But there is a big problem!
 No company has an English interface and you need to know Farsi to work with these sites.
 So, to avoid any trouble, check out Iran domestic bus page to search and book among thousands of domestic buses in Iran.
 It will give you complete information on departure dates and times, prices, duration, etc. You can book and pay for your ticket online with the best price guarantee.

 Bus Rides Are Simple

 Except during the Nowruz vacations and a few other highly trafficked occasions, one does not really need a reservation to get on one of these buses.
 All you need is to show up and get your ticket from the bus company’s office in the terminal, or maybe from the driver himself.
 The prices are fixed and relatively inexpensive—the longer the route, the more expensive it becomes.
-A bus ticket from Shiraz to Tehran—a distance of 1000 kilometers—costs 570,000 Rials (about 18 USD); to Isfahan, the city located squarely in the middle of the two, you shall pay half that price.
+A bus ticket from Shiraz to Tehran—a distance of 1000 kilometers—costs 570,000 Rials (about 5 EUR); to Isfahan, the city located squarely in the middle of the two, you shall pay half that price.
 Most towns only have one bus terminal.
 The word “terminal” can be handy if you need to ask for directions or need a taxi ride; Farsi shares this word with French and English.
-If you want to travel Iran by bus, you can also book your bus tickets online with no need to know Farsi or Iranian currency through 1stQuest at Iran bus online reservation.
+If you want to travel to Iran by bus, you can also book your bus tickets online with no need to know Farsi or Iranian currency through 1stQuest at Iran bus online reservation.

 Tehran’s Bus Terminals